Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Results

 The mixed models are named in the format ``Mixed:$p_0$-$p_1$\_\,$x\alpha$'', with $x$ indicating the value of the physics-informed loss weight $\alpha$.
-Models with $\alpha=0.1$ show the least error with respect to zonal precipitation of the observations and are used for further analysis.
+The mixed model with the parameter setting $\{p_0=10,p_1=60,\alpha=0.1\}$ shows the least error of zonal mean precipitation with respect to observations and is therefore used for further analysis.
+For some of the shown results in this section, this model is compared to models having $\alpha=0.1$ as well, but different confidence parameters $p_0,p_1$.
 For ease of notation, we will therefore leave out the $\alpha$ parameter in the naming of the model whenever $\alpha=0.1$.

 We next analyze the representation of precipitation in the various models by looking at zonal means of annual surface precipitation (\Cref{fig:precipitation_zonal_and_extremes}).
 The Tiedtke scheme significantly underestimates the peak in mean precipitation (\Cref{fig:precipitation_zonal_and_extremes} (a)).
 The pure ML scheme exhibits a stronger peak, although it remains lower than the GPCP reference.
 The mixed scheme yields values slightly below the pure ML scheme, yet it outperforms the Tiedtke model.
 The displayed Mixed:10-60 scheme represents a model ``tuned'' to observations as it shows the least RMSE of the tested model with respect to zonal mean precipitation of GPCP.
 Notably, both the Tiedtke and pure ML schemes clearly display a signature of a double ITCZ in the sense that they show a pronounced second precipitation peak in the Southern Hemisphere.
 The double ITCZ is however substantially less pronounced in the mixed scheme and more closely resembles the observational reference.
 In the high latitudes all schemes exhibit a similar behavior.
-Overall, the mean absolute error with respect to the GPCP zonal mean precipitation is $\sim$\qty{0.39}{\milli\metre\per\day} for the Tiedtke scheme, $\sim$\qty{0.45}{\milli\metre\per\day} for the pure ML scheme, and $\sim$\qty{0.3}{\milli\metre\per\day} for the mixed scheme.

 To investigate the double ITCZ bias more quantitatively, we use the tropical precipitation asymmetry index $A_P$ \cite{hwang_link_2013} and the equatorial precipitation index $E_P$ \cite{adam_relation_2016}.
 The tropical precipitation asymmetry index quantifies the asymmetry of tropical precipitation, with positive values indicating higher precipitation in the northern ($\qty{0}{\degree}-\qty{20}{\degree N}$) tropical hemisphere $\bar{P}_{\qty{0}{}-\qty{20}{N}}$ vs. the southern ($\qty{20}{\degree S}-\qty{0}{\degree}$) tropical hemisphere $\bar{P}_{\qty{20}{S}-\qty{0}{}}$ (and vice versa for negative values):